This site uses botanical names. Click here for an A to Z common name to botanical name converter.

 There is no general agreement as to whether cocaine is truly addictive but the majority of experts agree that dependence can arise with regular use of large quantities.
 It is said that its use, in leaf form, in parts of South America is equivalent to the use of caffeine in other areas of the world.

 In its pure form cocaine is capable of causing death either by overdose or by prolonged use leading to cardiac problems.
 Figures for numbers of deaths are hard to interpret as it not always clear whether overdose usage alone is being counted and not the resulting health problems.
 As with many substance abuse deaths, multiple substances may be being abused making it hard to determine the true cause of death.

 The greatest harm caused by cocaine has more to do with its legal status especially its production than its consumption.
-‘Every dose of cocaine is [fuel] for assassinations in Columbia’, Alvaro Uribe, President of Columbia.
+‘Every dose of cocaine is [fuel] for assassinations in Colombia’, Alvaro Uribe, President of Colombia.

-A nurse explained that, in 2006, her 29 year old brother died of a large dose of cocaine consumed when drunk resulting in a fatal concentration of cocaethylene.
+A nurse explained that, in 2006, her 29 year old brother died of a large dose of cocaine consumed when drunk.

 In 2008, 235 death certificates issued in England and Wales mentioned cocaine overdose as at least a contributory factor in the cause of death.
 This is the highest rate on record.
 Since then, the number has fallen and was 112 in 2011.
 It is not possible to say how many of these also involved alcohol or other drugs.
 It is also not possible to know if there is any link between the extent of usage and the number of deaths where cocaine is mentioned on the death certificate.